deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 Can't consider a job yourself but know someone who might be interested?
 Please forward this post to whatever channels you find appropriate.
 Thanks for reading and helping!
-Aren't cats all beautiful?
+Oh, and aren't cats all beautiful?

 ![Beautiful Cat with Delta Chat sticker](../assets/blog/2021-11-13-delta-cat.jpg)